PHPShip/Formify/readme.md

 # Formify

-A simple PHP library for generating HTML5 forms
+A simple PHP library for generating HTML5 forms.
+Don't forget to leave a star!

 ### Example